 The team documented that at their northernmost and southernmost latitudinal extremes, Philozoon experience water temperatures that may reach winter lows of nearly 40 degrees F and summer highs of close to 90 F.

 “The abilities of these Philozoons to withstand a wide range of temperatures is likely due to their diversification during the cooler periods of the late Pliocene and most recent Pleistocene epochs,” said LaJeunesse.
 “This adaptation to a range of temperatures could protect them and the animals with which they associate from some of the effects of climate change, at least in the near term.
-Similarly, adaptation to high latitude environments may condition Philozoon species to tolerating future increases in atmospheric carbon dioxide, which could also help make them resilient to some of the effects of ocean acidification.”
+Similarly, adaptation to high latitude environments may condition Philozoon species to tolerate future increases in atmospheric carbon dioxide, which could also help make them resilient to some of the effects of ocean acidification.”

 He added that careful identification and categorization of these symbiotic algae is essential to understanding the biology and evolution of marine animals that rely on these organisms for their survival.